LDPC stabilizer codes as gapped quantum phases: stability under graph-local perturbations: Scheme of the proof

 \subsection{The perturbed spectral projector}

 We recall that $H_0$ and $K^{(n_*)}$ have an isolated eigenvalue at zero, with corresponding spectral projector $P$.
-For the operator $H^{(n_*)}$, the eigenvalue and spectral projector are perturbed, and we call the the latter $P'$.
-By standard theory, see e.g.\ \cite{kato2013perturbation}, we can construct a Hermitian operator $A^{(\infty)}$ with
+For the operator $H^{(n_*)}$, the eigenvalue and spectral projector are perturbed, and we call the latter $P'$.
+By standard, rigorous perturbation theory, see e.g.\ \cite{kato2013perturbation}, we can construct an operator $A^{(\infty)}$ with

 such that

 Ultimately, we are interested in the spectral projector $\widetilde P$ of the original Hamiltonian $H=H_0+ Z^{(0)}$.
 To relate it to the spectral projector $P'$ of $H^{(n_*)}$, we simply need to undo the successive rotations, i.e.\